-Chewing is a common complaint among those caring for dogs younger than one year old.
+Puppy chewing is a common complaint among those caring for dogs younger than one-year-old.
 Part investigation, part teething, and all fun, chewing is a rewarding activity for dogs, and rewarding activities are likely to be repeated.
-But with a combination of positive reward-based training and chewing-management methods, pet parents can keep prevent inappropriate chewing.
+But with a combination of positive reward-based training and chewing-management methods, pet parents can stop puppy chewing.